loosewheel/lwwires/readme.txt

 If wires visually connect to a mesecons item they connect on any side.
 This is only visual and only functionally connect on the sides the item can.

+If mesecons devices are moved against wires (as with pistons) they are not automatically actived if the circuit is on.

 Through Wires and Terminals
 ---------------------------